-Students desiring a change in the time of a scheduled final exam must submit a request to provost@bryan.edu no later than 30 days in advance of the exam period.
-In the case of illness or emergency during finals week, faculty will be officially notified by the Academic Office.
+Students desiring a change in the time of a scheduled final exam must submit a request to provost@bryan.edu no later than 10 days in advance of the exam period.
+In the case of illness or emergency during finals week, students should contact the Academic Office, who will then notify the appropriate faculty.